ferenckata/SQSeminarPaper/manuscript.md

 ### Modularization ###

 The first example we give is the shift in our work towards increased modularization.
+Modular design is one of the most common approach for team programming to ensure maintainability and extensibility of a software product.
 We understood from the guidelines and experiences from within the team that moving from unstructured scripts to organized code with functions brings several benefits at a low cost.
 Understanding the ways we can improve code organization was a theme we touched several times during the software quality seminars.
 In parallel, during code reviews we encountered and discussed several examples where modularization was implemented.